 Sprawl has forced our society to look long and hard at reclaiming the underutilized urban landscape.
 Everyone from the United States Environmental Protection Agency to the California Center for Land Recycling now understands that our society, to become more sustainable, needs to facilitate and support urban infill types of development where existing infrastructure, strong employment base and community support services are already in place.
-The Boulevards District at South Bay represents such an opportunity to reclaim a 157-acre landfill and replace what once was a trash dump with the vibrancy of life.
+The District at South Bay represents such an opportunity to reclaim a 157acre landfill and replace what once was a trash dump with the vibrancy conditions, market dynamics and technological advances that occur over time.